clacladev/starknet-hardhat-typescript-example/README.md

 ## Getting started
 In a tab start the devnet:
 ```
+# Set correct version of Node and Python virtual environment
 nvm use
+source ~/cairo_venv/bin/activate

+# Start a new devnet with clean state
 starknet-devnet
 ```

 In another tab:
 ```
-# Set correct version of Node
+# Set correct version of Node and Python virtual environment
 nvm use

-# Activate the correct Python venv
 source ~/cairo_venv/bin/activate

 # Compile